-- To preserve the scale of these neighborhoods.
-To permit the development of single and multiunit detached residential buildings on individual lots. - To permit contextual modifications of existing residential buildings. - In limited circumstances, to retain or allow neighborhood serving commercial uses in order to enhance walkability and sustainability.
+- To preserve the scale of these neighborhoods throughout the city. - To permit the development of single unit detached residential buildings on individual lots. - To permit contextual modifications of existing single unit detached residential buildings. - In limited circumstances, to retain or allow neighborhood serving commercial uses in order to enhance walkability and sustainability.